 OBJECTIVES AND REQUIREMENTS

 There are no specific entrance requirements for prospective students to enroll in the course.
-We prefer that students meet the requirements of their state to have an adjuster's license.
-In Arizona, for example, those requirements include being 18 years or older, and either being a resident of the State of Arizona, or being a resident of another state which will permit Arizona residents to act as adjusters in such other state.
-Arizona also requires licensees to be of good moral character.
-Student correspondence is reviewed for reply with necessary instructions provided.
-Students may enroll at any time during the calendar year.
+We prefer students meet the requirements of their resident state's to gain an adjuster's license.
+For example, different states requirements differ, for instance some states require an applicant to be 18 years or older.
+Also, either being a resident of the State of which they are applying for licensure, or being a resident of a state which will permit their state residents to act as adjusters in non-resident states.
+All states require licensees to be of good moral character.
+Students may enroll at any time during the calendar year .

 INTERRUPTIONS, MAKE-UP WORK, AND ATTENDANCE

 The student has a limit of ONE (1) YEAR in which to complete the course.
 The pace at which students wish to proceed is left entirely up to them.
-It is recommended that at least one lesson be submitted every week.
-However, completed lessons can be submitted at any time and it is not necessary to receive a grade card from a previous lesson before completing the next lesson.
+It is recommended at least one lesson be submitted every week.
+However, completed lessons can be submitted at any time .

 POLICY ON GRADING